dorkodu/seekr/README.md

 ## How?

+Simple.
+Create a class for your tests.
+Extend Seekr. <br>Write test methods and start their name with 'test', like **testFoo**, **testBar** etc.<br>Then create an instance of that class.
+You are ready to go!
+Run your test file.<br>If you want to see beautified results, we recommend using PHP CLI.

+Use  `$testClass->runTests()` to run tests. <br>This will run each of your test methods and create a TestResult for each. <br>These result objects are stored in`$this->testLog` property. <br>Use  `$testClass->seeTestResults()` to see your results on CLI<br>

+There are a few advanced features of Seekr. <br>If you like it, you can take a look on them too :smile:

 ### **It has a few components :**

 - **Seekr :** The base for testable classes.
-Any class that implements Seekr, gets access to helper testing methods.
+Any class that extends Seekr, gets access to helper testing methods.
 - **Say :** Provides useful assertions for Seekr tests.
 Optional to use.
 - **TestResult :** An object for representing test results.
-This can be logged, inspected and tracked.
-Useful abstraction :)
+This can be logged, inspected and tracked. <br>Useful abstraction :)
-- **Premise :** With that, everyone can create their own premises using `Premise::propose()`.
-A premise throws a Contradiction in case that statement is evaluated and is equal to false.
+- **Premise :** With that, everyone can create their own premises using `Premise::propose()`. <br>A premise throws a Contradiction in case that statement is evaluated and is equal to false.<br>This is considered an exception and Seekr marks this test as a failure.
+Otherwise it is succeed.
 - **Contradiction :** An object for representing `Premise` exceptions.

 ### Here is a sample :

 - Create your test class.
-Test methods should start with "test". <br>When they throw an exception, Seekr will handle it :)
+Test methods should start with "**test**". <br>When they throw an exception, Seekr will handle it :)

   ```php
   class SampleTest extends Seekr